-The Asset/Liability Management Committee (ALCO) is responsible for coordinating the risk management system.
+The Operational Risk Management Committee is responsible for coordinating the operational risk management system.
 Operational risks reports are regularly submitted to the ALCO, the Bank's and parent company's managements and the regulator.
 Undesired disruptions of the Bank's activities and protection of critical processes from the consequences of serious errors and unforeseen events are covered by the Bank's business continuity plans.

 In the regular self-assessment process, the Bank analyses significant sources of risk that the Bank is facing, identifies new risks and estimates the impact and likelihood of the origin thereof.
 The Bank adopts measures to mitigate and eliminate operational risks while considering efficiency and cost effectiveness of proposed measures in respect of the respective process efficiency.
+In addition to the self-assessment of risks, the Bank uses also other instruments for the operational risk management, such as the system of Key Indicators of Risk and Scenario Analysis.